We love sharing our thoughts and ideas on social media. We’re constantly learning through our work and commitment to being true experts. Our blog

 Catch the eye

 Well, duh?
 But whilst this should be completely obvious, it can be easy to use or produce humdrum material that fades into the Twitter-sphere or fails to fan the Facebook flames.
 Ensure there’s a focal point to the image, ideally, it is to the left of the centre of the image, which is where we look as we scan Facebook and Twitter feeds.

 Bright colours or just a great image is enough to stop someone scanning and get them to take a closer look.

-We’re certainly past “peak-infographic” but they’re still a great way to engage and add value to an audience.
+Infographics are still a great way to engage and add value to an audience.
 Ensure they’re well-researched and will mean something to your audience.
 Don’t fall into the trap of making one just because you’ve seen one go viral, think about creating something of real interest or it’ll end up in the ever-growing pile of awful infographics lost in the ether.

-… and by ‘good’ we mean really topical or genuinely funny, or both.
+… and by ‘good’ we mean really topical, genuinely funny, or both.
 Memes are a great example of something that big brands with loyal followings can get away with.
 Just because someone in the office saw something that they’ve not seen before and thought was hilarious, doesn’t mean the majority of your fans won’t be sat scratching their heads wondering if you’ve been hacked.